Secretum Secretorum: Origin

 Modern scholarship considers that the text must date to after the Encyclopedia of the Brethren of Purity and before the work of Ibn Juljul in the late 10th century.
 The section on physiognomy may have been circulating as early as AD 940.
 The Arabic version was translated into Persian (at least twice), Ottoman Turkish (twice), Hebrew, Spanish, and twice into Latin.
 (The Hebrew edition was also the basis for a translation into Russian.)
 The first Latin translation of a part of the work was made for the Portuguese queen c.
-1120 by the converso John of Seville; it is now preserved in about 150 copies.
+1120 by the converso John of Seville; it is now preserved in about 150 copies under the title Epistola Aristotelis ad Alexandrum de regimine sanitatis ("Aristotle's letter to Alexander on good health").
 The second translation, this time of the whole work, was done at Antioch c.
 1232 by the canon Philip of Tripoli for Bishop Guy of Tripoli; it is preserved in more than 350 copies.
 Some 13th-century editions include additional sections.

 Contents

 The Secretum Secretorum claims to be a treatise written by Aristotle to Alexander during his conquest of Achaemenid Persia.
-Its topics range from ethical questions that face a ruler to astrology to the medical and magical properties of plants, gems, and numbers to an account of a unified science which is accessible only to a scholar with the proper moral and intellectual background.
+Its topics range from ethical questions that face a ruler to astrology to the medical and magical properties of plants, gems, and numbers to an account of a unified science that is accessible only to a scholar with the proper moral and intellectual background.
 Copland's English translation is divided into sections on the work's introduction, the Manner of Kings, Health, the Four Seasons of the Year, Natural Heat, Food, Justice, Physiognomy, and Comportment.

 The enlarged 13th-century edition includes alchemical references and an early version of the Emerald Tablet.